This blog was written by Steve Pomfret – Cygnetise CEO

 On behalf of all parties concerned everyone should accompany their signed NDA with an ASL.

-Using Cygnetise, a decentralised blockchain based Authorised Signatory List management platform, lists can securely be shared and updated.
+Using Cygnetise, a blockchain application for authorised signatory list management, lists can securely be shared and updated.

 Want to learn more?
 Book a quick demo here.